jraleman/42.ft_debut/README.md

 ## Why 42

-4. If somebody is thinking of going to 42, but has no coding experience - do you really think it’s worth their time?
+**4. If somebody is thinking of going to 42, but has no coding experience - do you really think it’s worth their time?**

 > Candidates don't need coding experience, none of us were born with computer science knowledge.
 We start from the same line, but some people are